HedvigInsurance/tech-stuff/web/contributing.md

 Regarding tech, this is good to know when developing web at Hedvig:

-  - Currently we're quite invested in React and would like to keep our tech stack as steamlined as possible, but that doesn't necessarily mean we're not open to new tech.
+  - Currently we're quite invested in React and would like to keep our tech stack as streamlined as possible, but we're still open to and experiment with new tech.
 As per our tech values, we're not afraid to experiment with new things but we like battle-tested technologies when possible.
   - We're picky about code style, tests and types - which means:
     - We use TypeScript